jakdot/pyactr/README.txt

 Installing pyactr
 -----------------

-Run python setup.py install (or python setup.py develop in order to use a symlink).
+Run python setup.py install (or python setup.py develop).
 Or put the subfolder pyactr/ in your Python path.

 Requirements
 ------------